Bumble-Buzz/app/To-Do.md

     - Is it possible to not transfer NFT to contract upon `createMarketSale`.
 Rather just get approval, then transfer NFT to buyer and money to seller upon `completeMarketSale`?
     - Change contract name from `Sale` to `Transaction`
+    - For direct sales, take out cut for maretplace / artist?
+Give incentives?
+    - NFT contract `approve` one instead of `approve all`, give option to do both
 - Front-end dapp
 - Social media
     - Discord server